 - 2 cups heavy whipping cream

 - chopped pecans, optional

 - Line a 9x13 glass dish with parchment paper or butter it well.
 Prep vanilla and 2-3 cups of cold water near you by the stovetop.

 - Heat 1 cup butter, 2 cups sugar, 1½ cups karo syrup, and 1 cup of heavy cream in a large pot with a thick bottom.
 I suggest using a wooden or bamboo spoon for stirring.
 I like ones that are slanted like this to reach every part of the pan.

-- When thermometer is getting close to 234, use a cup of cold water to test the caramel.
+- When thermometer is getting close to 234 degrees, use a cup of cold water to test the caramel.
 Drop a small amount in the cup and use your fingers to see if you can form it into a ball.
-You want the ball to be slightly firm, and resemble the firmness you want your finished caramel to have.
+You want the ball to be slightly firm and resemble the firmness you want your finished caramel to have.

 - If you want to add nuts, put them in the entire batch.
 You can mix them in when you add the vanilla.
 If you only want nuts in half, sprinkle them on half after you pour it and use a spoon or butter knife to press them into the caramel.

-- Let caramels cool completely, overnight if possible.
-Once caramels are completely cool you can cut them into 1 inch pieces and wrap them in wax paper.
+- Let caramels cool completely and overnight, if possible.
+Once caramels are completely cool, you can cut them into 1-inch pieces and wrap them in wax paper.

 Christmas Dinner Favorites